Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Interim Study on Secure Drone Purchasing Act Exemptions
+Interim Study to Examine Power Company Exemptions from Secure Drone Purchasing Act

-Legislative study resolution to examine whether utility companies and power companies should be exempt from the Secure Drone Purchasing Act (LB660) requirements that restrict state agency drone purchases to cybersecurity-approved models.
+Study resolution to examine whether power companies and public power districts should be exempt from the Secure Drone Purchasing Act (LB660) requirements.
+Does not create new law but evaluates potential amendments to existing procurement requirements.

 Last action: May 19, 2025